Skip to main content

 The minimum supported version of Python is 3.9.

-Using the conda install will install all dependencies in the environment.yml file (both required and optional) for pdr.
-If you'd prefer to forego the optional dependencies, please use minimal_environment.yml in your installation.
-This is not supported through a direct conda install as described above and will reqiore additional steps.
+Using the conda install will install some optional dependencies in the environment.yml file for pdr including: astropy and pillow.
+If you'd prefer to forego those optional dependencies, please use minimal_environment.yml in your installation.
+This is not supported through a direct conda install as described above and will require additional steps.
 Optional dependencies and the added functionality they support are listed below:

 • pvl: allows Data.load("LABEL", as_pvl=True), which will load PDS3 labels as pvl objects rather than plain text